nganga87/purple-lemonade/README.md

 # AddressChain

-AddressChain is a cryptographic system built on blockchain technology to deliver immutable digital identities and verifiable physical addresses.
-It enables secure, tamper-proof location data for emergency response, logistics, and civic infrastructure.
+This is a cryptographic system that uses blockchain to provide immutable identity and physical addresses.